Diamond Ridge, Alaska

 Diamond Ridge (Dena'ina: Ch’aqiniggech’) is a census-designated place (CDP) just outside Homer in Kenai Peninsula Borough, Alaska, United States.
-At the 2010 census the population was 1,156, down from 1,802 in 2000.
+As of the 2020 census, Diamond Ridge had a population of 1,330.

 Geography

 Diamond Ridge is located at (59.665391, -151.570826) and is bordered to the south by the city of Homer and to the southeast by the city of Kachemak.
 To the east is the Fritz Creek CDP, while to the north and west is the Anchor Point CDP.
 The farthest west part of the Diamond Ridge CDP borders Cook Inlet at the mouth of Kachemak Bay.

 The area is named for the high ground, Diamond Ridge, on which it sits.
 The ridge reaches an elevation of 1202 ft above sea level and is in the southern part of the CDP.
 Parallel landforms to the north are Crossman Ridge in the center of the CDP and a ridge connecting 1513 ft Ohlson Mountain and 1622 ft Lookout Mountain in the north.
 The terrain slopes north from the ridges to the Anchor River, which forms the northern boundary of the CDP.

 According to the United States Census Bureau, the Diamond Ridge CDP has a total area of 109.8 km2, of which 0.01 km2, or 0.01%, are water.
 The main access is via Diamond Ridge Road, which runs across the top of the 5 mi ridge and connects to feeder roads on either side.